a

 5. Listen; don’t talk except to ask questions or paraphrase answers.

-It is only with trained internal auditors familiar with these methods that your organization can benefit.
+Only with trained internal auditors familiar with these methods can your organization benefit!

 How to Ensure Your Internal Auditors Get the Training They Need

-We would suggest that formal ISO 9001 internal auditor training and/or formal ISO 14001 internal auditor training (with certification examinations) is the best approach to ensure the competency of internal auditors and maximise the potential benefit arising from the internal auditing process, which process you cannot be avoided.
+We would suggest that formal ISO 9001 internal auditor training and/or formal ISO 14001 internal auditor training (with certification examinations) is the best approach to ensure the competency of internal auditors and maximize the potential benefit arising from the internal auditing process, which process you cannot avoid.

-Of course, we have a vested interest; we are an online ISO Auditor Training Company, after all.
-However, that doesn’t mean that everything stated above isn’t absolutely true!
+Of course, we have a vested interest; we are an online ISO Auditor Training Company.
+However, that doesn't mean everything stated above isn't absolutely true!

 ISO Internal Auditor Courses Image Map.
 Click on any course you are interested in and see the full overview of each one.